|Effective July 2019, J Med Internet Res no longer charges submission fees

 - most JMIR journals have an Article Processing Fee (APF) (sometimes called Article Processing Charge or APC), payable only in case of acceptance

-- for all JMIR journals, authors can expedite the peer-review and publishing process by paying an optional Fast-Track Fee.
+- for all JMIR journals, authors can expedite the peer-review and publishing process by paying an optional Fast-Track Fee (How to fast-track (expedite) a paper and what are the benefits? ).

 - for a full fee schedule of JMIR journals click the Fee Schedule link in the footer of each JMIR journal homepage (see screenshot below)